pustotnik/zenmake/docs/buildconf-taskparams.rst

     It has sense mostly to use with
     :ref:`selectable parameters<buildconf-select>` or with
-    :ref:`matrix<buildconf-matrix>`.
-With this parameter you can make a build task which is used, for example, on Linux only or for specific toolchain or with another condition.
+    :ref:`byfilter<buildconf-byfilter>`.
+With this parameter you can make a build task which can be used, for example, on Linux only or for specific toolchain or with another condition.

 group-dependent-tasks